Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 The system shows:

-> dynamic systems can be represented as structured fields
+> dynamical systems can be reconstructed as structured fields
-> and transitions can be detected, analyzed, and predicted
+> with controllable trajectories and stable convergence

 ---